anasty17/mirror-leech-telegram-bot/README.md

     - **Qbittorrent NOTE**: If your facing ram issues then set limit for `MaxConnections`, decrease `AsyncIOThreadsCount`, set limit of `DiskWriteCacheSize` to `32` and decrease `MemoryWorkingSetLimit` from qbittorrent.conf or bsetting command.
+    - Open port 8090 in your vps to access webui from any device. username: mltb, password: mltbmltb

 **8. JDownloader**